 1. Choose light or dark brown sugar

 You can use light and brown sugar interchangeably depending on your personal preference.
 Both types of brown sugar are a mixture of sugar and molasses.
-While dark brown sugar contains more molasses than light brown sugar, giving it stronger caramel flavor than light brown sugar.
+While dark brown sugar contains more molasses than light brown sugar, giving it a stronger caramel flavor than light brown sugar.

 2. Add egg yolks

-Adding eggs to make ice cream requires some caution as heating eggs in ice cream base might result in curdles of cooked eggs in your ice cream.
-To prevent this from happening, you need to temper the eggs by warming the milk-heavy cream-sugar on its own, and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
+Adding eggs to make ice cream requires some caution as heating eggs in an ice cream base might result in curdles of cooked eggs in your ice cream.
+To prevent this from happening, you need to temper the eggs by warming the milk-heavy cream-sugar on its own and whisk a small scoop of the hot mixture into the eggs yolks and sugar.
 This is making the egg yolks less likely to curdle when you stir them into the pot with the rest of the milk to cook over direct heat.
 Heat everything slowly until it is thickened enough to coat the back of the spoon and then turn off the heat.
 Please note not to let the mixture boil.